CITY COUNCIL BOARD VACANCIES

 1 – A local educator

-1 – A Judge of the Circuit Court
+1 – A judge of the General District Court

 COMMUNITY POLICY AND MANAGEMENT TEAM